Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthAs far as performance goes, the Radeon RX 550 should theoretically be just a bit superior to the GeForce GTX 550 Ti overall. (explain)
+Memory BandwidthIn theory, the Radeon RX 550 should perform a small bit faster than the GeForce GTX 550 Ti overall. (explain)

-Texel RateThe Radeon RX 550 will be much (about 22%) faster with regards to anisotropic filtering than the GeForce GTX 550 Ti. (explain)
+Texel RateThe Radeon RX 550 should be much (more or less 22%) more effective at texture filtering than the GeForce GTX 550 Ti. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison